The Day/Age Theory of Creation

 The Father is the source of all things (the elements); the Holy Spirit is the energizer of all things; the Word is the revealer of all things (light).

-The Father is the source of our salvation, He sends the Word; the Word made flesh reveals the Father and the plan of salvation; the Holy Spirit energizes the Son (miracles and resurrection) and the disciples (gifts and resurrection).
+The Father is the source of our salvation, He sends the Word; the Word made flesh (Jesus) reveals the Father and completes the plan of salvation; the Holy Spirit energizes the Son (miracles and resurrection) and the disciples (gifts and resurrection).

 3. The day and night cycle is established

 This has been the cycle of life from the beginning.
 Light is day when work is done when things are seen.
 Even God did not add any new dimensions during the darkness.
 It was necessary to be specific here because many pagan religions in the future would have "creation" histories that dealt with eons or ages during which the world developed.
-In clearly establishing 24 hour or natural day and night boundaries, God indicates that all of what He did was done in the normal cycle of day and night.
+By clearly establishing 24 hour or natural day and night boundaries, God indicates that all of what He did was done in the normal cycle of day and night.

 God did not abolish darkness (that will come in the new heavens and the new earth).
 He merely separated it from light or day.